 Ensure that everyone involved in the migration has the right level of skills and experience.

-Pause all active automation and workflows before you begin your migration.
+Map, track, and carefully manage all active automation and workflows before and during the migration.

 When possible, work with a certified HubSpot partner to ensure your build and migration is successful.

 That said, even under ideal circumstances, migration issues happen.
 The most common issues we help our clients troubleshoot include migrating inaccurate or incomplete data, updating data to fit new data structures, and creating workarounds for CRM limitations.
 For example, creating a backup data file can help protect against missing files post-migration.
 If you find some data has not synced, or won't due to technical limitations, you can use your backup file to execute a manual migration.